 This one is great for massaging tender areas.
 It can also be used when you need a relaxing massage.
 It’s particularly effective for relieving painful DOMS (Delayed Onset Muscle Soreness) and treating other injuries.

-In terms of approach, we’ve seen brands mix it up with this one.
-For instance, Ekrin B37s and 365 and Bob and Brad D6 Pro make it like a squishy rubber.
-We’ve also seen Theragun make their Supersoft using a soft cushion foam material.
-You still have to buy it separately (only Pro has it included), but we love its softness and definitely recommend it.
+We’ve also seen the Theragun Supersoft using a soft cushion foam material.
+You still need to purchase it separately (only Pro includes it), but we love its softness and definitely recommend it.

 What to know